 Car emergency kits usually get stored in the trunk of your car.
 The temperature there can quickly get to over 110F.

-NiMH LSD batteries are much more susceptible to damage from heat than lithium batteries are, so choose lithium batteries for gear stored in your car.
+NiMH LSD batteries are much more susceptible to heat damage than lithium batteries, so choose lithium batteries for gear stored in your car.

 NEVER store lithium-ion batteries in your car.
 They can explode in high temperatures.